Let Luton Islamic Centre distribute your Zakat. You place your amanah with us and we will spend it according the laws of Zakat.

 Slavery is prohibited in many parts of the world but still people are trafficked and kept as slaves.
 Zakat money can help slaves in freeing themselves and improve their living standard.

 Zakat can be given to pay off debts of someone who cannot repay on his own.
 However, one must make sure that the money borrowed by debtor is not used for any un-Islamic or wrong purpose.

-For a traveler who is alone in a foreign land and is in need of money to fulfill his objective of traveling.
+For a traveller who is alone in a foreign land and is in need of money to fulfil his objective of traveling.
 Refugees can be given zakat money as they leave their countries because of violence and oppression in search of a safe and better place.